matze-dd/Tex2txt/README.md

   corresponding private files; see LAB:ADAPT-LT in script
 - option `--no-lt`<br>
   do not use LanguageTool but instead Hunspell for native-language checks;
-  perform replacements from script variable repls\_hunspell beforehand
+  perform replacements from script variable $repls\_hunspell beforehand
 - option `--delete`<br>
-  only remove auxiliary directory in script variable txtdir, and exit
+  only remove auxiliary directory in script variable $txtdir, and exit

 ## Handling of displayed equations
 Displayed equations should be part of the text flow and include the